Cherry-Pecan Cocoa Bread

-A. You can easily convert bread machine recipes to ?manual? recipes by reading the ingredients, then combining them the way you usually do.
+For Lenny1309, this comes from the King Arthur flour website about how to convert bread machine recipes to making them the old fashioned way."Q. Can I make a bread machine recipe by hand?A. You can easily convert bread machine recipes to ?manual? recipes by reading the ingredients, then combining them the way you usually do.
 Dissolve the yeast in the liquid, add other ?wet? ingredients (e.g., eggs, honey, butter), add the flour and other dry ingredients, knead, then knead in any ?extras? (raisins, nuts, chocolate chips, etc.).
 Let the bread rise once in the bowl, then transfer it to a pan and let it rise again.
 Bake for about 30 minutes in a preheated 350°F oven.
 A bread machine recipe for a ?large? machine, calling for 3 cups of all-purpose or bread flour or 4 cups of a whole-grain/all-purpose flour mix, will make a 1-lb.
 (8 1/2? x 4 1/2?) loaf.
 A bread machine recipe for a ?small? loaf, calling for 2 cups of all-purpose or bread flour or 3 cups of a whole-grain/all-purpose flour mix, will make a 10- to 11-ounce loaf (a 7 3/8? x 3 5/8? pan). "

 I appreciate the note that Lucy does not have a bread machine.
 Neither do I. What do I do to create this loaf?
 Help- it sounds so good!